hpe-storage/horizon-hpe-storage-ui/README.rst

 Unit testing
 ------------

-The unit tests can be executed directly from within this Manila UI plugin project directory by using::
+The unit tests can be executed directly from within this plugin project directory by using::

-    cd ../manila-ui
+    cd ../horizon-hpstorage-linkage
     ./run_tests.sh

 This is made possible by the dependency in test-requirements.txt upon the